 If you’re called to a life in academia and your passion is literature, a Ph.D. in English or literature (or a related topic within that realm) might be your end goal.
 Most colleges and universities require a Ph.D. for full-time, tenure-track positions.
 (Although an MFA in creative writing — or even an impressive publishing history — may be sufficient in some cases.)
 If you are especially interested in a particular author, genre, or time period, a Ph.D. program is an excellent way to become an expert in that area.
 If you accept a faculty position after you earn the doctorate, in addition to teaching and advising, you’ll also conduct independent research in your area of expertise.

-A master’s degree in English or a related area is almost always necessary to enter a Ph.D. program.
-An online degree program, such as the one offered by National University, will allow you to prepare for your next educational endeavor while still working full-time.
+An online degree program, such as the one offered by National University, can help you to prepare for your next educational endeavor while still working full time.

 What Can I Do With a Master’s in English Besides Teach or Write Creatively?

 Humanities degrees are known for honing the soft skills that are in demand by industries of all kinds.
 Here’s just one example: English, along with history and political science, is a common area of study for people interested in going to law school.
 With the attention to detail, and the analytical and writing skills English majors develop during their studies, it’s clear why so many go on to successful legal careers.

 According to lists from LinkedIn and LiveCareer, among the desired skills that companies need most are creativity, persuasion, organization, critical thinking, and research skills — all hallmarks of the skills developed when earning a degree in English.
 Specific to tech careers, ZipRecruiter’s top ten list puts communication skills at number two, and documentation skills at five.
 In other words, a master’s in English can take you further than teaching, writing, or editing as professional options.